kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

 When `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to provide safety from accidental deletion of database.
 If admission webhook is enabled, KubeDB prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.

-Following table show what KubeDB does when you delete Elasticsearch crd for different termination policies,
+Following table show what KubeDB does when you delete Elasticsearch CRD for different termination policies,

 | Behavior                            | DoNotTerminate |  Halt   |  Delete  | WipeOut  |
 | ----------------------------------- | :------------: | :------: | :------: | :------: |